ejalbos/ror-training/README.md

 - http://activeadmin.info/
 - https://github.com/michaeldv/awesome_print
 - http://savonrb.com/ - "Abstracting the craziness since 2009.
 Savon helps you talk to SOAP services in Ruby."
+- https://github.com/JEG2/highline I/O support for command line programs.
+- https://github.com/krainboltgreene/time-lord - "gives you more human like expressions for time and space math" Rails already has these, but if you are doing Ruby-only it's a nice addition.

 and many more...